-Meyer Family Vineyards has generously provided seed money for the scholarship fund through sales of the winery’s Tribute Series Chardonnay – Terry Threlfall, now available online.
+Meyer Family Vineyards generously provided seed money for the scholarship fund through sales of the winery’s Tribute Series Chardonnay – Terry Threlfall.
+Andrew Peller Import Agency is sponsoring the 2023 scholarship.
 The BC Hospitality Foundation (BCHF), which will administer the scholarship, invites others to donate online in order to ensure Terry’s legacy lives on for many years.

 Born and raised in BC, Terry Threlfall was influential on the local, national, and international wine scenes.
 Career highlights included:

 - Developing a groundbreaking wine program as Wine Director at Hawksworth